aarnphm/aarnphm.github.io/content/dump/university/philo-1aa3/Epicurus.md

   -> Violence is not a way of life

 > [!IMPORTANT]
-> Justice and pleasures are fudamental building blocks of society
+> Justice and pleasures are fundamental building blocks of society

 Saw the needs for more formal definition of contract => Law and Justice